 This level is referred to as superficial peels.
 They are almost twice as strong compared to level 1 peels and visible peeling is sometimes possible depending on skin type, stratum corneum density, length of application, and a number of layers applied.
 They are great for those with oily skin types, non-sensitive skin, dull and rough smoker’s skin, or those who need more correction than maintenance.
 Level 2 peels will be more aggressive on the skin compared to level 1, so it is important to remove the peel according to the recommended time frames, especially when using it for the first time.

 These are great for experienced regular peelers and those with resistant skin to other treatments.
-Level 3 peels may require some downtime depending on how well your skin tolerates it.
-It is very important you follow correct times for application when using it for the first time.
+Level 3 peels may require some downtime depending on how well your skin tolerates them.
+It is very important you follow the correct times for application when using it for the first time.

-There are a higher risk or irritation and side effects associated with level 3 peels.
+There is a higher risk of irritation and side effects associated with level 3 peels.

 - Darkening or lightening of the skin color.
 These can be more common in people with darker skin.

 - Infections.
 People with herpes simplex may experience flares following a treatment.
 Very rarely, chemical peels can cause fungal or bacterial infections.

 - Heart, liver, or kidney damage.
 The phenol used in deep peels can actually damage the heart muscle, kidneys, and liver, and cause irregular heartbeats.

 - Try to stay out of the sun until your skin has healed, and always wear your sunscreen; apply a sunscreen with SPF 30 every morning